HTTP Live Streaming (HLS) Format – The Pros, Cons and How it Works

 HLS vs RTMP: The Fall of Flash

-RTMP as a delivery protocol is mainly phased out, but RTMP is not dead.
-Let me explain.
+RTMP as a delivery protocol is largely phased out, but it’s not dead.

 HLS Ingest vs. RTMP Ingest